Pakistani clothing: Balochistan

 The typical dress of a Baloch woman consists of a long frock and shalwar with a headscarf.
 Balochi women wear heavy embroidered shalwar kameez and dupatta with the embroidery utilising Shisha work.
 The Balochi Duch from Makran District is one of the many forms of Balochi dresses and is famous all across Balochistan.
 Since it is purely hand embroidered, Balochi Duch is expensive and it takes months to complete a single Balochi suit.

 Sindh

-In addition to wearing the suthan and cholo, Sindhi women wear the lehenga and choli known as the gaji which is a pullover shirt worn in the mountain areas of Sindh.
-The gaji is composed of small, square panels, embroidered on silk and sequins.
-The neck line of the gaji is cut high, and round on one side, with a slit opening extending the other.
-Unmarried girls wear the opening to the back and married women, to the front.
-Sindhi clothing displays embroidery using mirrors.
+Sindhi women just like Sindhi men commonly wear Sindhi Salwar with wide and long Cholo (tunic) nowadays, with Sindhi embroideries and mirrorwork, along with large Sindhi veil (Rao, Gandhi, Poti), back In time the traditional dresses of Sindhi women varied from region to region, from tribe to tribe as much as that the clothes become mark of identification of one's tribe, but most common code of dresses were Sindhi Cholo/Choli of various styles and embroidered (Gaj/Aggoti), trousers salwars/suthan or pajamo was usually made of Soossi, silk or satin fabric and over salwars a wide Bandhani (tie and dye) cloth Paro/Ghaghro/Pashgeer/Jablo (skirt), or of Satin or Sossi fabric skirt. while some Sindhi women wore long thobe like dresses called Jubo in Sindhi, and other Sindhi women wore frocks called (Ghagho, Abho or Fairak) in Sindhi.